Justice-Owens/Cult_Boy/README.md

 Cult Boy should appear online in your server and actively respond to messages as long as you leave the powershell or command prompt you used to run it open!

+By default, Cult Boy uses the "$" prefix for commands such as help.
+Enjoy!

+#### TODO
+-Update Cult Boy to be compatible with the latest version of discord.js